 Most anglers know that crankbaits are effective during the prespawn.

 But what about during the cold, late winter period?
-You betcha, says Elite pro John Crews.
+You betcha, says Bassmaster Elite Series pro John Crews.

 “A lot of people think the crankbait bite doesn’t start until prespawn, when the water temperature hits 50 degrees or so,” said the Virginia pro.
 “But I’ve caught ‘em really well with a crankbait when the water has been in the mid-40s and other anglers are out fishing jigging spoons.”